 - National Certification Exam Preparation (24 hours)

-Mission of the Surgical Technician Program at Suffolk County Community College
+Mission of the Surgical Technologist Program at Suffolk County Community College

 To provide eligible Suffolk County residents with the opportunity to attend a one-year, full-time educational program in Surgical Technology leading to a career as a surgical technician.